Highlights for doxylamine

 How to Use doxylamine

 Take this medicine by mouth with a glass of water.
 Follow the directions on the package or prescription label.
-Take your medicine at regular intervals.
+Take this medicine 30 minutes before you go to bed.
 Do not take it more often than directed.

 Patients over 65 years old may have a stronger reaction and need a smaller dose.